SNES-Tools/haskell-65816/types.md

 ### Casting between integral types?

 I think casting between unsigned and signed bits of the same width should keep the bits the same.
 Seems obvious and easy.
+(Although, another option is to transform negative signed values to 0 and transform large unsigned values to the largest signed value.)

 Addition and between unsigned and signed bits work exactly the same because of two's complement, so I don't think we need to do anything special.